NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

-Category: NIHON KOHDEN Vismo Scope patient bedside monitors and networking.
+Category: NIHON KOHDEN Vismo bedside monitors and networking.
 In this article we review both the PVM-2701, PVM-2703 and PVM-4763 Vismo patient monitors, the thinking and illogical approach of the product series.

 The first Vismo monitor was the PVM-2701 model announced by Signal 718 dated November 2009.
 Notice this was the first model to do away with the suffix.
 Vismo came from Vital Signs Monitor.